 Park Road 4, accessible from Hwy 281 or Hwy 29, passes through deep valleys and hills.
-Riders can stop an Inks Lake to enjoy the scenic views of the lake and wildlife, or can chose to camp for a few nights.
-The road also passes through Longhorn Cavern State Park, with a smaller lake from which you can take in the view from two overlook points.
-This is a great ride for any rider wanting to truly experience the Texas Hill Country!
+Riders can stop at Inks Lake to enjoy the scenic views of the lake and wildlife or can choose to camp for a few nights.
+The road also passes through Longhorn Cavern State Park, which has a smaller lake you can take in the views from two overlook points.
+This is a great ride for any rider wanting to experience the Texas Hill Country!

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 Crash Narrative Summary

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.

 - 92% of MC operators had a Class M Endorsement at the time of the crash.
 Sharpen up on your skills by taking an advanced course.
 Fate will not tap you on the shoulder and give advanced notice when these skills will be needed.